 All enhancements and fixes should have a JIRA Issue or Enhancement opened for them.
 This should describe the problem and the proposed fix / new code.
 The JIRA can be used for discussions on the code, and provides a single identifier for the change.

-Git - Git users can run git diff --no-prefix to generate an SVN compatible patch which can then be attached to an issue.
+Git - Git users can run git diff --no-prefix to generate a patch of changed and new files, including binaries, which can then be attached to an issue.

 Github Pulls - If you are working from our GitHub mirror, it is possible to open a pull request for your change.
 Please include the JIRA Issue number in the pull request, so it can be linked by the ASF GitHub bot.